203-Systems/MatrixOS/README.md

 #### Core Layer
 Handles the basic of the chip.
 Located at core/
 #### Device Layer
-Functions and configurations of target device.
+Drivers and configurations of target device.
 Located at devices/
 #### System Layer
 Handles the system and application runtime.
 Located at os/
 #### Application Layer